Regenerative agriculture: Origins

-Recent developments (since 2010)
+Developments (since 2010)

-Indigenous cultures have long been privy to the innate knowledge of many of regenerative agriculture's techniques.
-These practices have existed for centuries, but the term itself has only been around for some decades, and as of late, has increasingly showed up in academic research since the early to mid 2010s in the fields of environmental science, plant science, and ecology.
+Regenerative agriculture has appeared in academic research since the early to mid 2010s in the fields of environmental science, plant science, and ecology.
 As the term expands in use, many books have been published on the topic and several organizations started to promote regenerative agriculture techniques.
 Allan Savory gave a TED talk on fighting and reversing climate change in 2013.
 He also launched The Savory Institute, which educates ranchers on methods of holistic land management.
 Abe Collins created LandStream to monitor ecosystem performance in regenerative agriculture farms.
 Eric Toensmeier had a book published on the subject in 2016.
 However, researchers at Wageningen University in the Netherlands found there to be no consistent definition of what people referencing "regenerative agriculture" meant.
-They also found that most of the work around this topic were instead the authors' attempt at shaping what regenerative agriculture meant.
+They also found that most works on this topic were instead authors' attempts to shape what regenerative agriculture meant.

+In 2011, the (not for profit) Mulloon Institute was founded in New South Wales, Australia, to develop and promote regenerative practices to reclaim land as water-retentive areas by slowing the loss of water from land.
+The members of the Institute created a 22-weir in-stream project with neighbours over 2 kilometers of Mulloon Creek.
+A study indicates that the outcomes were positive but relatively unpredictable, and that suitability of ground conditions on site was a key for success.
+Bottom-up change in the context of Australian regenerative agriculture is a complex set of narratives and barriers to change affecting farmers.
+A West Australian government funded survey of land hydration was conducted by the Mulloon Institute in June 2022, which concluded that water retention projects supported the regeneration of native plant species.

 Founded in 2013, 501(c)3 non-profit Kiss the Ground was one of the first to publicize the term to a broader audience.
-Today the group runs a series of media, farmland, education, and policy programs to raise awareness around soil health and support farmers who aim to transition from conventional to regenerative land management practices.
+Today, the group runs a series of storytelling, education, farm and policy programs to raise awareness around soil health and support farmers who aim to transition from conventional to regenerative land management practices.
 The film Kiss the Ground, executive produced by Julian Lennon and Gisele Bündchen and narrated by Woody Harrelson, was released in 2020.
-Soil Health Academy and Farmers Footprint are among other educational platforms based in the United States.
+A follow-up documentary, Common Ground, premiered in 2023 and was the recipient of the 2023 Human/Nature Award at the Tribeca Film Festival.

 Not all regenerative systems emphasize ruminants.
 In 2017, Reginaldo Haslett Marroquin published "In the Shadow of Green Man" with Per Andreeason, which detailed Haslett Marroquin's early life as a campesino in Guatemala and how these experiences led him to develop regenerative poultry agroforestry systems that are now being practiced and expanding in the United States and elsewhere.